justinnavarr0-ga/course-materials/unit-3/week-1/d4-intro-spas-and-mern/4.1-intro-spas-and-mern-stack/README.md

 #### Install the Modules for the Express Server

-There's no problem with the Express project happily sharing that same **package.json** that `create-react-app` created.
+There's no problem with the Express project happily sharing that same **package.json** that `npm create vite` created.

 For now, we're only going to install a minimal number of modules for the Express app:

 ```
-npm i express morgan serve-favicon
+npm i express morgan
 ```

 Again, we don't need a view engine because our server will be either serving static assets (index.html, CSS, JS, images, etc.) or responding to AJAX requests with JSON.
 There will be no EJS templates!